 Science is a philosophical approach to learning since it is based on philosophical assumptions.

-Science is based on the universality of logic, which science cannot prove is true.
+Science is based on the universality of logic.

-Science is based on the uniformity of nature, which science cannot prove is true.
+Science is based on the uniformity of nature.

 Science is based on the belief that scientists will accurately reflect knowledge.